GeorgeWL/fake-warioware-game/README.md

 This application will contain a game screen with a timer and life tracking, the goal of the game is to complete as many mini-games as possible witin the time limit, before your lives run out.

 - You lose a life if you don't complete a game succesfully.
+- The games are intentionally simple and short, e.g. "Press the button" or "Shoot the arrow"
 - You will gain a life once every 10 succesful games
 - the game continues until you run out of lives, at which point a "Share my score" screen will display
 - **Possible future feature** add a game replay, which replays a screen recording of the gameplay